igniteram/testng-cucumber/README.md

 * Fork this repo, keep the folder the structure intact
 * Run the testng.xml or mvn clean test since it is an maven project
 * The scripts should run successfully in Firefox browser as it is defined in the config.properties file.
-* To run the scripts in Chrome browser, specific chromedriver should be downloaded and config.prop should be set to browser_type as "Chrome"
+* To run the scripts in Chrome browser, specific chromedriver(windows/linux) should be downloaded and config.prop should be set to browser_type as "Chrome"
 * Target folder should be created with cucumber-html-report and surefire-reports.
 * Test_Output folder should be created with the testng reports